SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 The website wanted to test a simplified page version.
 The goals were to make information more readily available, remove unnecessary content, and improve visual design for users.

-This SEO A/B test produced positive results.
+This SEO A/B test produced a strong uplift in clicks.
 The average click difference increased by 94.55 percent.
 The scorecard shows that test pages improved their clicks per day measurement by over 200 percent.
 Meanwhile, control pages declined in performance.

 SEO split test results comparing old vs. redesigned page layout, highlighting changes in clicks, impressions, and CTR over time.